 West is a Strategic Account Manager for AdWerx in Durham, North Carolina, and previously was a systems engineer at Citrix.
 A native of New York City, West volunteered at CitySquash.
 West earned his B.S. from Duke University, where he played on the college squash team.

-Maggie is an Associate at Amity Search Partners, an executive search firm serving global recruitment needs of private equity, hedge fund, and asset management firms.
+Maggie is a Principal at Amity Search Partners, an executive search firm serving global recruitment needs of private equity, hedge fund, and asset management firms.
 Previously, Maggie worked at Booker Software, where she was a Business Development Analyst.
 In addition to volunteering for CitySquash, Maggie is involved with SEA’s partnership with Choate Rosemary Hall, the Connecticut boarding school where she went to high school and where SEA sends students each summer.
 A Locust Valley native, Maggie moved to New York City after earning her B.A from Cornell University, where she captained the varsity squash team.

-Matt is an Analyst on the CMBS Trading and Structuring Desk at J.P.
+Matt is an M.B.A. candidate at the University of Chicago’s Booth School of Business.
+Previously, he worked as an Analyst on the CMBS Trading and Structuring Desk at J.P.
 Morgan Chase in New York.
 Matt is on the Choate Young Alumni Task Force and involved with SEA’s partnership with Choate Rosemary Hall’s summer school program.
 Matt earned his B.A. from the Wharton School at University of Pennsylvania, where he played on the varsity squash team.

-Dan is the Associate Director of Data Science & Analytics at SapientRazorfish, a digital transformation agency.
-Dan has volunteered and supported CitySquash, in addition to serving on the Leadership Council and as a homeless outreach volunteer at the Bowery Residents’ Committee in New York City, where he resides.
+Dan is a Manager of Promotions at e-commerce company Wayfair in Boston.
+Prior to joining Wayfair, Dan worked as Associate Director of Data Science & Analytics at Publicis Sapient, a digital marketing company in New York City.
+Dan has volunteered and supported CitySquash, in addition to serving on the Leadership Council and as a homeless outreach volunteer at the Bowery Residents’ Committee in New York.
 Dan earned a B.A. in economics from Hobart & William Smith Colleges, where he co-founded the “Give Me Five” program, recruiting student volunteers to serve at the Boys and Girls Club of Geneva.
-Dan played four years of varsity squash at Hobart, where he was named a CSA Scholar Athlete, and a three-time member of the Liberty League All-Academic Team.
+Dan played four years of varsity squash at Hobart, where he was named a CSA Scholar Athlete, and a three-time member of the Liberty League All-Academic Team